coderholic/pyradio/windows.md

     del pyradio.log
     pyradio -d

+**Note:** If **PyRadio** is not in your PATH, you will have to use the full path to it to execute the previous command.
+Just right-click **Pyradio**'s icon on your Desktop and copy the command found there, or follow the instructions shown at [Getting the path to pyradio.exe](#getting-the-path-to-pyradio.exe).
+Once you have it, paste it on a console, add a "*-d*" and you are good to go.

 Then try to reproduce the bug and exit **PyRadio**.

 Finally, include the file produced in your report.

-**Note:** If **PyRadio** is not in your PATH, you will have to use the full path to it to execute the previous command.
-Just right-click **Pyradio**'s icon on your Desktop and copy the command found there.
-Paste it on a console, add a "*-d*" and you are good to go.